jundalisay/spblist/content/en/research/poincare/science/chapter-04b.md

 How is such a compensation possible in such a way that two changes, otherwise mutually independent, may be reciprocally corrected?

-A mind already familiar with geometry would science and hypothesis reason as follows:—If there is to be compensation, the different parts of the external object on the one hand, and the different organs of our senses on the other, must be in the same relative position after the double change.
+A mind already familiar with geometry would reason as follows:—If there is to be compensation, the different parts of the external object on the one hand, and the different organs of our senses on the other, must be in the same relative position after the double change.